 These days, olive oil has become more prevalent in the diet.
 It’s often a staple at dinnertime.

-I strictly avoided PUFA for many years, but now I don’t fear from quality sources like fish and high-grade olive oil.
-While I believe PUFA intake should be kept lower, I also believe the omega-3 to -6 ratio does matter, even though I don’t eat a ton of PUFA.
-When I go too low in PUFA, I feel better incorporating some back into the diet — from quality sources, of course.
+I strictly avoided PUFA for many years, but now I don’t fear it from quality sources like fish and high-grade olive oil.
+While I believe PUFA intake is best kept moderate, I also believe the omega-3 to -6 ratio does matter, and it’s most important that adequate fat-soluble vitamins are supplied rather thatn strict avoidance of PUFA.
+When I go too low in PUFA, I feel worse — and feel better incorporating some back into the diet.

 Formerly, Low Fiber